C

 }

-The extern keyword is used to declare a variable or a function that has an external linkage outside of the file declaration.
+• Definition: The extern keyword declares a variable or function that has external linkage outside the file.

 #include <stdio.h>